Cas1997/FCT_Analysis/Submit_Jobs/README.md

 The environment in the file o2_env.sh is created by running prepare_env.sh

-o2_env.sh is depended on which version of O2 you use, therefor this is only an example.
+o2_env.sh is depended on which version of O2 you use, therefore this is only an example.